-MEMBERS WHO SERVED ON THE CORPORATION DURING THE YEAR COMMENCING 1 AUGUST 2019 AND UP TO THE DATE OF SIGNATURE OF THIS REPORT ARE LISTED BELOW
+MEMBERS WHO SERVED ON THE CORPORATION DURING THE YEAR COMMENCING 1 AUGUST 2020 AND UP TO THE DATE OF SIGNATURE OF THIS REPORT (CONTINUED)

-Name Date of First Appointment Date of Latest Appointment Term of Office Date of Resignation Status Committees Served Corporation Meetings Attended in 2019/20 Total Meetings Attended in 2019/20 Ms K Wells 2 Oct 2019 3 Jul 2020 Student Member Teaching, Learning & Assessment 2/4 3/6 Mr K Wilson 1 Apr 2008 1 Aug 2019 31 Jul 2020 External Member Audit (Chair); Search & Governance; Chairs' Standing Committee 4/4 9/12 Mrs J Woodhouse 9 Dec 2015 1 Aug 2019 31 Jul 2020 External Member Teaching, Learning & Assessment 0/4 8/0 Mr A Young 1 Aug 2016 1 Aug 2020 31 Jul 2024 External Member Finance & General Purposes; Investment Panel 2/3 10/11 Mrs A Winter is Clerk to the Corporation lerk to the Corp oration Governor Sabbatical from 1 Dec 2018 - 30 Nov 2019 atical from 1 Dec 2018 - 30 Nov 2019
+Name Date of First Appointment Date of First Date of Latest Appointment Term of Office Date of Resignation Status Committees Served Corporation Meetings Attended in Total Meetings Attended in Mr D Walrond 23 Aug 2010 31 Aug 2020 Principal I 31 Aug 2020 Principal Finance & General Purposes; Search & Governance; Employment & Business Policy; Chairs' Standing Committee; Teaching, Learning & Assessment; Investment Panel N/A N/A Mr A Young 1 Aug 2016 1 Aug 2020 31 Jul 2024 31 Jul 2024 External Financ Member Panel External Finance & General Purposes (Chair); Investment Member Panel 4/4 16/17 Mrs A Winter is Clerk to the Corporation to the Corporat ion 4/4 26/26

-The Corporation consists of nineteen members (with the flexibility to vary the membership from a minimum of fifteen to a maximum of twenty-five governors) and includes the Accounting Officer, a staff member, three students and at least eleven external members.
+The Corporation consists of twenty members (with the flexibility to vary the membership from a minimum of fifteen to a maximum of twenty-five governors) and includes the Accounting Officer, a staff member, three students and at least eleven external members.
 The Search and Governance Committee has established clear rules for the appointment and re-appointment of governors and is responsible for monitoring the membership of the governing body and its committees; for recruiting, selecting and recommending the appointment and re-appointment of members; and for the succession planning of governors and the Chair of the Corporation as well as the Chairs of the committees.